PhiZone/player/README.md

 Choose either some files (or .zip/.pez archives) or an entire folder, and chart bundles will be automatically detected according to Re: PhiEdit (or RPE) metadata files (typically named `info.txt`) in which a chart, a song, and an illustration are specified.
 Any other files that fail to be recognized, which are most likely multimedia that will be referenced by the chart, or the `extra.json` from Phira, will be presented in the assets.

+On desktop platforms, you can open .zip/.pez archives directly with the PhiZone Player app.

 Additionally, the program can automatically download files from URLs specified in the `zip` and `file` search parameters.
 A `zip` parameter should be provided a URL to a zip archive, while a `file` parameter should be provided a URL to a regular file.

 ### Innovative keyboard controls

-Similar to a video player, the program includes handy keyboard controls on autoplay mode:
+Similar to a video player, the program includes handy keyboard controls that are available in autoplay/practice mode:

 - Pause/Resume: Press <kbd>Space</kbd> to toggle.
+(In practice mode, press <kbd>⇧ Shift</kbd>+<kbd>Space</kbd> to pause.)
 - Rewind/Forward: Use <kbd>←</kbd> / <kbd>→</kbd> to jump 5 seconds, or <kbd>⇧ Shift</kbd>+<kbd>←</kbd> / <kbd>⇧ Shift</kbd>+<kbd>→</kbd> for precise 0.1-second adjustments.

-Besides, <kbd>ESC</kbd> is always available to pause with the pause screen.
+Besides, <kbd>ESC</kbd> is always available to pause with/resume from the pause screen, and you can use alphanumeric and punctuation keys on your keyboard to hit the notes when autoplay is off.

 ### APNG support